Ontario’s Regional Stroke Networks

-The Ontario Stroke System (OSS) is a collaborative system of provider organizations and partners that aims to coordinate and improve stroke prevention and care across the entire continuum.
-Its leadership is provided by the Ontario Stroke Network, and it is funded by the Ministry of Health and Long-Term Care and the Heart and Stroke Foundation of Ontario.
+The Ontario Regional Stroke Networks form a collaborative system of provider organizations and partners that aims to coordinate and improve stroke prevention and care across the entire continuum.

-The OSS is based on a three-tier model of care that includes regional stroke centres, district stroke centres and community hospitals across Ontario.
-The OSS has four guiding principles:
+The networks are based on a three-tier model of care that includes regional stroke centres, district stroke centres and community hospitals across Ontario.
+The networks have four guiding principles:

 - Comprehensiveness: Improve stroke services across the continuum of care, from prevention to care in a long-term care or community setting.